AdamYuan/VulkanQueueSelector/README.md

 vqsDestroyQuery(query);
 ```
 # Strategy
-The library will try to distribute **queue requirements** evenly into each queue family, which means the parallel performance of GPUs can be utilized.
+The library will try to distribute **queue requirements** evenly into each queue family, which means the concurrent computation performance of modern GPUs can be utilized.
 For all the queue families that meet a requirement, the ones with similar properties are preferred.
 Queue requirements with higher **priority** value is more likely to be assigned to an exclusive queue family.
 Requirements for present queues are bound to a regular queue requirement since these two queues are preferred to be the same **VkQueue**.
 They will be separate only if a queue family that both support present and meet the regular requirement doesn't exist.
 # Algorithm
 In this library, the queue selection problem is abstracted as a **binary graph minimum-cost flow problem**.